nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->The truth is out there.
-Anybody got the URL?
+>In ancient China there is a legend that one day a child will be born from a dragon, grow to be a man, and vanquish evil from the land.
+That man is not Chuck Norris, because Chuck Norris killed that man.
 <!-- /joke -->

-*Last update: Wed, 26 May 2021 15:28:47 GMT*
+*Last update: Wed, 26 May 2021 17:00:57 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)